microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 Python has been the primary programming language for deep learning applications.
 **64-bit** Python distribution is required, and the latest [Python 3.5](https://www.python.org/downloads/release/python-354) is recommended for the best compatibility.

-### To install Python on Windows
-- We suggest to install the Python launcher for yourself only, and add Python to the %PATH% environment variable.
+Please add Python directory to the %PATH% or $PATH environment variable.
-- Please ensure to install pip, which is the package management system to install and manage software packages written in Python.
+And make ensure to install **pip**, which is the package management system to install and manage software packages written in Python.
 Deep learning frameworks rely on pip for their own installation.

+> [!NOTE]
+>
+> On Windows, it is better to install the Python launcher for yourself only.

 ![install Python on Windows](./media/prepare-local-machine/install_python_win.png)

-Then, we need to verify whether Python 3.5 is installed correctly, and upgrade pip to the latest version by executing the following commands in a terminal:
+Then, we verify whether Python is installed correctly, and upgrade pip to the latest version.
+Suppose Python 3.5 is installed, please execute the following commands in a terminal:

 - **Windows**
     ```cmd
     C:\>python -V
     Python 3.5.4

-    C:\>pip3.5 -V
+    C:\>pip3 -V
     pip 9.0.1 from c:\users\test\appdata\local\programs\python\python35\lib\site-packages (python 3.5)

     C:\>python -m pip install -U pip